m-sherrill/m-sherrill/README.md

+# Morgan Sherrill
+## Full Stack Web Developer

 ### Hi there 👋

 Welcome to my GitHub profile.
-I am currently enrolled in the UW Coding Bootcamp.
+I am currently enrolled in a full stack web development certification course with the University of Washington.
 I'm doing a LOT of learning right now.
 Things around here will be constantly changing as I grow and develop.

-Skills so far...
-- HTML
-- CSS
-- Javascript
-- Jquery
-- Bootstrap
-- Materialize CSS
-- Node.js
-- Express.js
-- mySQL
-- MongoDB
-- Mongoose
+I'm excited to share and grow as a developer!
+Check out my portfolio to see some of my latest complete projects.

 <!--
 **m-sherrill/m-sherrill** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.